Inferring Belief States in Partially-Observable Human-Robot Teams: Related Works

 \section{Related Works}

-The HRI community has primarily utilized mental models with task-dependent factors aligned to the three levels of situation awareness.
-For example, in a process-driven task (e.g., manufacturing, housework, spaceflight), the mental model may contain a representation of the overall procedure (\textit{Level 1}), where in the procedure the environment is currently (\textit{Level 2}), and what that implies for the immediate future (\textit{Level 3}).
+The HRI community has primarily designed mental models with task-dependent factors aligned to Endsley's three levels of situation awareness.
+For example, in a process-driven task (e.g., manufacturing, housework, spaceflight), the mental model would contain the task procedure (\textit{Level 1}), the context of the environment state with respect to the task procedure (\textit{Level 2}), and what that implies for the immediate future (\textit{Level 3}).
 Contextual information is derived from the world state, which supports higher-level reasoning about the future of the environment and task.
 In addition, mental models can draw upon prior experiences to form a stronger model of the risks, failure modes, and practical effects of different actions and task strategies \cite{tabrez2020survey}.

 Mental models are also believed to play an important role in teaming \cite{tabrez2020survey}.
 In human-human teams, people predict the mental model of their human teammates, the \textit{team model}.
 If an individual believes their teammate’s mental model is incorrect, or suspects their own mental model is outdated, they adapt their plans or communicate with their teammate accordingly.
 Related work has found that a strong team model is often important for high-performing teams \cite{langan2000team}.